maslick/kameroon/README.md

 # =Kameroon=
-QR/bar code scanner for the Browser
+QR/bar code scanner as a Service

 ## :bulb: Demo